chinmoykalita/chinmoykalita/README.md

 ## 🏆 Professional Highlights
 - 🏢 Currently Engineering at Headway.AI, a B2B2C talent platform
-- 🚀 Lead Engineer and Co-founder at Mido Finance, a liquid staking platform for green projects
 - 💡 Expertise in microservices architecture and high-performance system design
 - 🔬 Experience with AI and Web3 startups
 - 🛠️ Strong focus on optimizing database efficiency and system performance